Astro0re/Biological-Codes/README.md

 # Biological Codes
-Codes to automize certain biological processes
+Codes to automate certain biological processes results

 ## DNA Sequencing
 To confirm the validity of DNA sequences;